LAION-AI/Open-Assistant/docs/docs/faq.md

 </summary>

-The Python backends for the data collection app as well as for the inference backend uses FastAPI.
+The Python backend for the data collection app as well as for the inference backend uses FastAPI.
 The frontend is built with NextJS and Typescript.

 The ML codebase is largely PyTorch-based and uses HuggingFace Transformers as